-A 504 gateway timeout error is a very common error and usually occurs when the main server tries to load a webpage, but fails to do so because of untimely response from the receiver server.
-This error always occurs due to the website’s technical fault and not because at the user’s end.
+A 504 gateway timeout error is a very common error and usually occurs when the main server tries to load a webpage, but fails to do so because of an untimely response from the receiver server.
+This error always occurs due to the website’s technical fault and not because of the user’s end.
 There’s nothing that the user can do to fix the HTTP error 504, but there is no harm in trying once.

 Meaning of 504 Gateway Timeout

 A 504 error is an HTTP error that can occur when the web server does not get a connection on time and instead of waiting for the page to load, it crashes and shows the 504 error.
 There are different ways a timeout error can appear on a website, depending on the website’s design.
 However, all of them contain the words ‘504 Gateway’ to make the user understand the error.

 How does the error appear as?

 The error appears something like this

 - Http 504

 - Gateway Timeout 504

 - Gateway Timeout Error 504